 To add a user, complete the form similar to the one shown in figure 13.2.
 Identifier is an optional field and should be used for the customer's name or some other identifying information such as a customer billing ID.
 Both username and password are required fields.
 Please note that password may be left blank to auto-generate a password.
 Static IP Address is an optional field that should only be completed if your network administrator has advised that the customer will be receiving a static or fixed IP address.
+Simultaneous use restriction restricts the user to the number of simultaneous IP addresses chosen here.
+This overrides the General Settings default setting (even if it is not set).
 After completing the form, click on Commit.
 Figure 13.3 shows the resulting information that will appear at the top of the screen.
 The user information, including password, can be confirmed here.